estherzinn/djangounchained/README.md

 * You will know it's successful if the command line prompt now has (myvenv) in front of it

+**5. To start a new project, type the following:**

+(myvenv) ~/djangogirls$ django-admin startproject mysite .

-**5. Create a separate folder in the main project directory for models, views, url paths, etc:**
+**6. Create a separate folder in the main project directory for models, views, url paths, etc:**

 * in the case of a blog application, we create a blog folder